88markus88/EnvMonitor/README.md

 It is presently work in progress, but already functional.
 Development is being done using Platformio with the Arduino platform.

-So far the following sensors and devices on the following list can be included.
-Selection is done by modification of the #defines in <i>GlobalDefines.h</i>:
 ![PCB](https://github.com/88markus88/EnvMonitor/blob/main/EnovMonitor680-Git/Pictures/EnvMonitor%203D%20V0.6.jpg)

 ## Visualization:
 - via Blynk, a commercial service that can also be used with a local server, e.g. on a Raspberry Pi

 ## Sensors:
+So far the following sensors and devices on the following list can be included.
+Selection is done by modification of the #defines in *GlobalDefines.h*:
 - BME280 (Temperature / Humidity / Pressure) via I2C
 - BME680 (Temperature / Humidity / Pressure / Air Quality) via I2C
 - DS18B20 (Temperature, up to 10 sensors) via OneWire